mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 To call a `Sub` procedure from another procedure, type the name of the procedure along with values for any required arguments, each separated by a space.

 The function will returns a single value based on its final `return` statement.
 A return statement with a variable name, followed by a semicolon (;) returns the reference to that variable.
 A return statement with simply a semicolon (;) returns nothing.
-The return statement is not required to end a proceedure.
+The return statement is not required to end a procedure.

 ---